Brand Hong Kong

 Are you aware of the fact that payment of rates is based on “Rateable Value”?
 The “Rateable Value” of a property is determined by the Rating & Valuation Department and is not arrived at arithmetically.

-Normally you do not have to complete this item in part 4.2 of your tax return.
-You only do so when you want to substitute “Rateable Value” for “Rental Value” (RV) and in this event you should put down the “Rateable Value” as shown in the Rates Demand Note of the property concerned.
+Normally you do not have to complete this item in Section 5 of the Appendix of your tax return.
+You only do so when you want to substitute "Rateable Value" for "Rental Value" (RV) and in this event you should put down the "Rateable Value" as shown in the Rates Demand Note of the property concerned.

 If your employer had provided you with a place of residence, the RV of that place of residence should be included in your Assessable Income.
 Depending on the type of accommodation provided, the RV is calculated at 4%, 8% or 10% of your total net income after deducting outgoings and expenses (except expenses of self-education).
 Where your employer has provided you with a residential property, you may elect to include the “Rateable Value” of the property instead of the RV, if to do so can reduce the amount of Salaries Tax to be paid.